 In 1999 she hired her first employee and soon had to find office space in Atlanta to accommodate her firm’s fast paced growth.
-The firm only offered Land Development services but in 2001 expanded to provide Land Surveying and in 2002 added Transportation Engineering.
+The firm only offered Civil Site Design services but in 2001 expanded to provide Land Surveying and in 2002 added Transportation Engineering.
 She opened offices in Norcross and Savannah, Georgia and in Nashville, Tennessee.
-The Norcross and Nashville offices supported further expansion of the Land Surveying and Transportation Engineering efforts, while the Savannah office was prompted by new Land Development projects located in the area.
+The Norcross and Nashville offices supported further expansion of the Land Surveying and Transportation Engineering efforts, while the Savannah office was prompted by new Civil Site Design projects located in the area.
 The growth was so fast that the firm was recognized as one of the top fastest growing A/E/P firms in the U.S. by the Zweig Group in 2004, 2006, 2007, 2008 and 2009.

 In 2010, Ellen sold the Land Surveying and Transportation Engineering offices in Norcross and Nashville to a national transportation engineering firm.
-Overnight, the 70-person firm became a close-knit group of about 10 people, once again providing only Land Development services in the Atlanta office.
+Overnight, the 70-person firm became a close-knit group of about 10 people, once again providing only Civil Site Design services in the Atlanta office.

-Today Long Engineering has over 110 professional, technical and support personnel located within their three offices.
+Today Long Engineering has over 130 professional, technical and support personnel located within their six offices.
 As the firm has grown, it has remained focused on their employees, clients, and commitment to doing the best job they can on every project they undertake.

 1997: Ellen with Truett Cathy, Founder of Chick-fil-A.